Boroline: Product

 Boroline is a combination of the antiseptic boric acid, the astringent and sunscreen zinc oxide, and the emollient lanolin, and is marketed by G. D. Pharmaceuticals as a natural and ayurvedic solution for various skin issues such as cuts, cracked lips, rough skin, and infections.
 Despite a temporary production halt in the 1990s due to government price regulations, Boroline continues to be available to consumers as of 2025 retaining its iconic green packaging.
 During World War II, the company temporarily transitioned to alternate packaging, however the company included a note in these containers reassuring customers on each package that despite the change, the quality and quantity of ingredients remained consistent.

 The company operates two manufacturing facilities in Chakbagi, West Bengal, and the Mohan Nagar Industrial Area, Ghaziabad, responsible for producing Boroline.
 In 2016, Boroline contributed to over 60% of its sales of the company.
 In 2021, the company recorded over $31.7 million in sales and $10.1 million in profits.

 In popular culture

 Boroline is considered a staple of Bengali culture.
 The product has been used by multiple generations of people in the Bengali community, leading to an inside joke claiming that Boroline can cure almost anything.
-In 2016, Sawan Dutta published a vlog titled a "Ode to Boroline" where she sung about the various ways in which Bengalis use the cream.
+In 2016, Sawan Dutta published a vlog titled an "Ode to Boroline" where she sung about the various ways in which Bengalis use the cream.
 Many of the commercials and associated products sold by G. D. Pharmaceuticals have been said to evoke a sense of nostalgia amongst members of the community.